NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 #### Pro vs Con

 Using applications actions / having component access is fast!
 The tests are less prone to changes.
 Generally this is the benefit of testing at lower level.
-Alas, it can get addictive to engineers and testing the user interface start getting neglected; the pro can become a con.
+Alas, it can get addictive to engineers and testing the user interface starts getting neglected; the pro can become a con.

 There are a few counter arguments against application it.
-Developers may be opinionated that Cypress access to the source code is unideal.
+Developers may be opinionated that Cypress' access to the source code isn't ideal.
 There is a not a counter argument to this until Cypress has official component testing support.

 The real power of application actions comes out when combining application actions with other techniques; not duplicating the UI workflow to setup a state, combining component testing with visual testing, combining component testing with network manipulation are where this approach shines.